 Dubai has made considerable efforts to cater for visitors with disabilities, and ranks as probably the Middle East’s most accessible destination.
 Most of the city’s modern hotels now make at least some provision for guests with impaired mobility; many of the city’s four- and five-stars have specially adapted rooms, although there’s relatively little choice among three-star hotels and below.
 Quite a few of the city’s malls also have special facilities, including disabled parking spaces and specially equipped toilets.
 Inevitably, most of the city’s older heritage buildings are not accessible (although the Dubai Museum is).

 Transportation is fairly well set up.
-The Dubai Metro incorporates facilities to assist visually and mobility-impaired visitors, including tactile guide paths, lifts and ramps, as well as wheelchair spaces in all compartments, while Dubai Taxi (t04 208 0808) has specially designed vehicles equipped with ramps and lifts.
-The city’s waterbuses can also be used by mobility-impaired visitors, and staff will assist you in boarding and disembarking.
+The Dubai Metro incorporates facilities to assist visually and mobility-impaired visitors, including tactile guide paths, lifts and ramps, as well as wheelchair spaces in all compartments, while accessible taxis can be booked on t04 208 0808 (but best to give a couple of hours’ notice).
 There are also dedicated facilities at the airport.